Houttuynia cordata: Culinary use

-The leaves are also a little peppery and are frequently consumed in the region.

 Traditional medicine

 Houttuynia cordata was used in traditional Chinese medicine, including by Chinese scientists in an attempt to treat SARS and various other disorders, although there is no high-quality clinical research to confirm such uses are safe or effective, as of 2018.
 When administered via injection, H. cordata can cause severe allergic reactions.

+Skincare

+Extracts of this plant are a major ingredient in Korean skincare products.

 Aroma profile

 Chemical compounds that contribute to the aroma of H. cordata include β-myrcene and 2-undecanone.